juhoinkinen/Annif-wiki/Commands.md

     annif clear <projectid>

-Initialize the project to its original, untrained state.
-Removes the data files of the project.
+Initialize a project to its original, untrained state: removes the data files of the model.

 REST equivalent: N/A